kacheryhub/kachery-doc/doc/storage.md

-# kachery Storage Design
+# kachery storage design

-The purpose of the kachery system is to facilitate transferring data between network peers. kachery achieves this purpose by providing a universally consistent name for each record stored in the system, and storing these records in a sophisticated hierarchy of *caches* of varying size and accessibility at several different levels in the tool.
+The purpose of the kachery system is to facilitate transferring data between network peers. kachery achieves this purpose by providing a universally consistent name for each record stored in the system, and storing these records in a hierarchy of *caches* of varying size and accessibility at different component parts of the network.

-(Incidentally, this hierarchy of caches is what gives kachery its name!)
+(It is this hierarchy of caches that gives kachery its name.)

 In this page, the term "file" is used to refer specifically to the [content-addressable information type](./Overview.md#What-It-Does) within